diflores/score-monster/README.md

 ## Usage

-1. Log in to Hackerrank either in firefox or chrome.
+1. **Log in to Hackerrank either in firefox or chrome.** Really important!
+If you don't do this, the program will get stuck.
 2. Simply run the two following lines: